 The amygdala, a cluster of neurons, is pertinent to fear and anxiety as we know it and damage to the amygdaloid nucleus makes this abundantly clear.
 Fear is in response to an immediate threat while anxiety is not the result of an immediate threat.
 In individuals with PTSD the amygdala is often larger, presumably because dendritic branching is wider or more prominent—sometimes, inversely, the hippocampus (responsible for learning and memory, among other important functions) will get smaller in individuals who suffer from long-term depression and/or PTSD.
 Research has shown that it can basically shrink; further, having a smaller hippocampus to begin with is also associated with predisposition to being affected by PTSD and related disorders.
 While the amygdala is central to fear, anxiety, and our stress-response, communication between the amygdala and other brain regions is key in understanding expression of the stress-response.
 The hippocampus (which is in front of the amygdala) means seahorse–despite looking nothing like a seahorse–but amygdala means “almond” and it actually does look like an almond (one deep within each temporal hemisphere).
 I could be said that the key role of the amygdala is integration of sensory stimuli that induces fear response.
 Damage to the amygdala disrupts emotional behavior and has been used in the past to treat severe psychiatric cases that didn’t respond to first-line interventions.
 Research in laboratory animals has shown that separate amygdaloid paths are responsible for fear painful stimuli, fear of predators, and for fear of aggressive members of one’s own species.
 Also, separate areas control changes in breathing, avoidance of potentially unsafe environments, and learning which particular environments or areas are optimally safe.
 Moreover, the path responsible for freezing is separate from the path that influences heart rate.
 Stimuli that signals a threat is relayed to the amygdala from the thalamus. the central nucleus of the amygdala controls our emotional responses to fear-response-activating stimuli—effects to posture, facial expressions, hormones, heart rate, blood pressure, and respiration all depend on activity in the amygdala.
 In humans, the prefrontal cortex projects to the amygdala releasing inhibitory neurotransmitters; it can influence the intensity of fear-response/anxiety-response in those who don’t have a significant anxiety disorder.
 Anxiolytics such as benzodiazepines (valium, Xanax, lorazepam) increase inhibitory GABA activity; there are many GABA receptors in the central amygdaloid nucleus.
 Barbiturates were common before benzodiazepines were available and had some pretty scary side-effects (Kalat, 2019; Ettinger, 2017).

 The limbic system sits on top of the “reptilian brain” (the part of the brain responsible for many primitive regulatory processes).
 The reason it is referred to as the “reptilian brain” is because it is evolutionarily stable and even exists in lizards.
 For a long time, researchers thought that the prefrontal cortex was relatively unassociated with the limbic system–but we now know that is not true.
 The anterior cingulate, which is part of the frontal cortex, communicates with the limbic system and helps regulate emotions through higher order thought processes.
 While executive thought processes can regulate emotion, it does go both ways; strong emotion affects aspects of executive function, such as impulsivity vs. planning.
 When we think about something sad or devastating to us CRH (corticotropin-releasing hormone) is released.
 The limbic system consists of many sub areas—it is also highly integrated, sending projections to many other areas within the system and elsewhere in the brain.
 When I say highly integrated, I’m talking about connections/projections/axonal pathways/circuitry and the like.
-Robert Sapolsky explains, a simple way to describe what is happening, is that every sub-region wants to tell the hypothalamus what to do (the hypothalamus is responsible for regulatory processes of the associated with the autonomic nervous system which includes the sympathetic and parasympathetic nervous system (and much more).
-The sympathetic system is associated with “fight-or-flight” and the parasympathetic system can be summed up with the phrase “rest and digest”, when one is highly stimulated the other one is suppressed.
+Robert Sapolsky explains, a simple way to describe what is happening, is that every sub-region wants to tell the hypothalamus what to do (the hypothalamus is responsible for regulatory processes associated with the autonomic nervous system, which includes the sympathetic and parasympathetic nervous system (and much more).
+The sympathetic system is “fight-or-flight” and the parasympathetic system can be summed up with the phrase “rest and digest”; when one is highly stimulated the other one is suppressed.
 The hypothalamus is central to neuroendocrinology.
 Not only does the limbic system want to influence the hypothalamus but it also inhibits other influences—meaning proximity and influence important concepts (one synapse away or several).
 Most limbic regions have a number of ways to get info down to the hypothalamus, and they differ in the number of synapses.
 Interestingly, the olfactory system is only one synapse away from the limbic region.
 Some of the major structures of the system include: The amygdala of course, the Septum (midline structure), and the mammillary bodies, just behind the hippocampus, are also important areas.
 More key areas; The thalamus, the ventral tegmental (VTA) region, which projects to the nucleus accumbens—one in each hemisphere.
 Also, the anterior cingulate in the prefrontal cortex that projects bilaterally to limbic system.
 The circuitry of the limbic system interacts with the amygdala and provides information regarding the function of the amygdala.
-I will go into further detail when discussion the study’s provided for the assignment.
 The prefrontal cortex is the last brain region to evolve and is associated with size of social groups.
-It is not entirely myelinated until mid-20’s, it is the area regulates impulse control, among other things (it makes sense if you think about behavioral changes over lifespan development).
+It is not entirely myelinated until mid to late 20’s, it is the area regulates impulse control, among other things (it makes sense if you think about behavioral changes over lifespan development).
 An interesting fact, the percentage of the brain devoted to the prefrontal cortex is indicative of social group size (in over 100 species, the best predictor of how big the PFC would be was average size of social group of the species).
 Circuitry of the PFC, dorsolateral prefrontal cortex, and ventral striatum are indicated in impulse control and have been associated with impulsivity in bipolar disorder, marked by mood disturbance, erratic shifts in energy levels and impulsive behavior.

 Some of the main pathways associated with emotion and the limbic system include: The amygdalofugal pathway which sends projections from the amygdala to the hippocampus.
 It is important for the hippocampus to communicate with the amygdala; it is important to remember what to do to get out of a stressful situation or to remember what you have just done; even if it didn’t work it’s important to remember!
 The septum also connects bidirectionally to the hippocampus via the fimbria fornix.
 The septum projects to the hypothalamus and back to the mammillary bodies as well; a major limbic pathway called the medial forebrain bundle.
 The stria terminalis is a pathway that goes from the amygdala around the hippocampus to the hypothalamus.
-The mesolimbic pathway is circuitry of the VTA and nucleus accumbens which is important to our understanding of reward-driven appetitive behaviors such as addiction.
+The mesolimbic pathway is circuitry of the VTA and nucleus accumbens which is important to our understanding of reward-driven, appetitive, behaviors such as addiction.
 The ventromedial prefrontal cortex and the orbitofrontal cortex have been indicated as important structures as they receive projections from the VTA, thalamus and amygdala and project that information to the cingulate cortex, hypothalamus, and even send inhibitory signals to the amygdala.
 They are important aspects of behavioral guidance and organization (Ettinger, 2017).
 We learned last week about the significance of the bed nucleus of the stria terminalis in transexuals and the sex-related volumetric dimorphism.
 The amygdala is right next to the hypothalamus; We can learn from the fact that this pathway takes such a long detour.
 This complicated pathway is indicative of neural development.
 As the brain developed the pathway most likely began to wrap around the hippocampus, suggesting that early in development those two areas were in different positions before flipping over creating what seems like an inefficient pathway.
-Mammillary bodies communicate to thalamus (the major relay-station of the brain) via the mammillothalamic pathway.
+Mammillary bodies connect to the thalamus (the major relay-station of the brain) via the mammillothalamic pathway.
 The thalamus communicates bidirectionally with the PFC.
 There are other pathways, these are just some of the major ones.
 The behavioral activation system (BAS) and the behavioral inhibition system (BIS), are important for understanding situational reactions.
-When BAS is activated we are more likely to approach, surveys given by counselors and psychologists often address these areas with questions directed at these behavioral tendencies.
-BAS is associated with positivity and healthy reaction, while BIS is associated with anxiety and tendency to avoid a situation based on fear or general uncertainty which is further implicated in heightened states of arousal, emphasized fear response and subsequent inhibition.
+When BAS is activated we are more likely to approach, surveys given by counselors and psychologists often address these areas with questions directed at behavioral tendencies.
+BAS is associated with positivity and healthy reaction, while BIS is associated with anxiety and tendency to avoid a situation based on fear or general uncertainty, and can be further implicated in heightened states of arousal, emphasized fear response and subsequent inhibition.

 James-lang theory was widely discredited and the argument hasn’t necessarily been settled, but there is much research in favor of the theory.
-There was a study where people were injected with epinephrine without knowing it.
+There was a study conducted where people were injected with epinephrine without knowing it.
 The real experiment took place in the in the waiting room, unbeknownst to the participants.
 A confederate would either act stressed and negative or happy, outgoing, and not generally stressed.
 The study showed that epinephrine is modulatory–it stimulated/strengthened whatever emotion the social situation encouraged (Sapolsky, 2011).

 Where in the brain are postural and facial expressions represented?
 What is their role in emotion?